Aurvandill: Blickling Homilies

-The passage is based on a Latin sermon by the 5th-century Archbishop of Ravenna Petrus Chrysologus: Sed si processurus est, iam nascatur Ioannes, quia instat nativitas Christi; surgat novus Lucifer, quia iubar iam veri Solis erumpit ("But since he is about to appear, now let John spring forth, because the birth of Christ follows closely; let the new Lucifer arise, because now the light of the true Sun is breaking forth").
-Since the Old English version is close to the original Latin, ēarendel can be clearly identified in the Blickling Homilies with lucifer, meaning in liturgical language the 'light bearer, the planet Venus as morning star, the sign auguring the birth of Christ'.
-In this context, ēarendel is to be understood as the morning star, the light whose rising signifies Christ’s birth, and whose appearance comes in the poem before the "gleam of the true Sun, God himself".
+The passage is based on a Latin sermon by the 5th-century Archbishop of Ravenna Petrus Chrysologus: "But since he is about to appear, now let John spring forth, because the birth of Christ follows closely; let the new Lucifer arise, because now the light (= iubar) of the true Sun is breaking forth".
+(Note: Latin: Sed si processurus est, iam nascatur Ioannes, quia instat nativitas Christi; surgat novus Lucifer, quia iubar iam veri Solis erumpit.).
+Since the Old English version is close to the original Latin, ēarendel can be clearly identified in this passage with lucifer, meaning in liturgical language the 'light bearer, the planet Venus as morning star, the sign auguring the birth of Christ'.
+In this context, ēarendel is to be understood as the morning star, the light whose rising signifies Christ's birth, and whose appearance comes in the poem before the "gleam of the true Sun, God himself".

-Glosses
+Durham Hymnal Gloss

-In the Durham Hymnal Gloss (early 11th century AD), the term ēarendel is used in specific contexts to gloss the Latin aurora ('dawn; east, orient') instead of the more commonly used equivalent dægrima ('dawn').
+In the Durham Hymnal Gloss (early 11th century AD), the name ēarendel is used in specific contexts to gloss the Latin aurora ('dawn; east, orient') instead of the more common equivalent dægrima ('dawn'), also mentioned in the same line.
 Hymns 15.8 and 30.1 imply that ēarendel appears with the dawn, as the light that "quite suffuses the sky", rather than being the dawn itself ("the dawn comes up in its course, eorendel steps fully forth").